SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 they simply allow a name to refer to an existing type.

-A type alias declaration can use generic parameters to give a name to an existing type.
+A type alias declaration can use generic parameters to give a name to an existing generic type.
+The type alias may provide concrete types for some or all of the generic parameters of the existing type.
 For example:

 .. testcode:: typealias-with-generic